Fire and rescue services

 Not all medication available over the counter or by prescription in Australia is available in other countries.
 Some may even be considered illegal or a controlled substance, even if prescribed by an Australian doctor.

-If you plan to take medication, check if it's legal in Bhutan.
-Take enough legal medication for your trip.
+If you plan to bring medication, check if it's legal in Bhutan.
+Take enough legal medicine for your trip.

 Carry a copy of your prescription or a letter from your doctor stating: